Frequently Asked Questions

 Q: How does water travel?
 Where does it go?

 A: Water travels in the path of least resistance.
-And it often travels to places that you cannot see with your own eyes.
-It is always best to have our professionals come out for a moisture inspection using thermal imaging cameras to assess the true magnitude of the damage.
+It often travels to places that you cannot see.
+It is best to have our professionals come out for a moisture inspection using thermal imaging cameras to assess the true magnitude of the damage.

 More questions?
 Just give us a call.
 We'd be happy to help.
 406-586-8109